-Inappropriate Conduct (AB,AU,DD, IM,BS,CM,BC,MM,DC,AV,TP,HM,KD) Minimum Consequences K-5 Minimum Consequences 6-8 Minimum Consequences 9-12 1 Language - Using profanity or verbal abuse including name calling, racial slurs or derogatory statements.
-Any Offense Parent notification and principal's judgment based on severity and number of offenses.
-Any Offense Parent notification and principal's judgment based on severity and number of offenses.
-Any Offense Parent notification and principal's judgment based on severity and number of offenses.
-2 Disruptive Behavior - Disrespect, disruptive behavior and minor confrontations.
-3 Misuse of School Technology Resources - including computers and school network.
+G. Inappropriate Conduct (AB,AU,DD, IM,BS,CM,BC,MM,DC,AV,TP,HM,KD) Minir num Consequences K-5 Minimum Consequences 6.9 Minimum Consequences 0 12 1.
+Language - Using profanity or 1411111 Any Offense Minimum Consequences 6-8 Any Offense Minimum Consequences 9-12 Any Offense verbal abuse including name calling, racial slurs or derogatory statements. ification and principal's pased on severity and offenses.
+Parent notification and principal's judgment based on severity and number of offenses.
+Parent notification and principal's judgment based on severity and number of offenses.
+2. Disruptive Behavior - Disrespect, disruptive behavior and minor confrontations.
+3. Misuse of School Technology Resources - including computers and school network.
+Principal's of offense.
+Any Offense discretion based on severity Any Offense Principal's discretion based on severity of offense.
 Any Offense Principal's discretion based on severity of offense.
-Any Offense Principal's discretion based on severity of offense.
-Any Offense Principal's discretion based on severity of offense.
-4 Misuse of Personal Technology, including, cell phones, MP3 players, iPods, PSP and other gaming or listening devices.
-See Student Techn nology Privileges and Acceptable Us e on pages 31, 32, and 33.
-5 Conspiracy by a student to assist any other student to violate any of these rules.
+4. Misuse of Personal Technology, including, cell phones, MP3 players, iPods, PSP and other gaming or listening devices.
+See Student Techn ology Privileges and Acceptable Us e on pages 31, 32, and 33.
+5. Conspiracy by a student to assist any other student to violate any of these rules.
 Any Offense Same as the minimum consequences of the rule actually violated by the other student(s).
 Any Offense Same as the minimum consequences of the rule actually violated by the other student(s).
 Any Offense Same as the minimum consequences of the rule actually violated by the other student(s).
-6 Other Inappropriate Conduct as determined by the principal.
-Any Offense Parent notification and principal's judgment based on severity and number of offenses.
+6. Other Inappropriate Conduct as determined by the principal.
+Any Offense ification and principal's based on severity and offenses.
 Any Offense Principal's judgment based on severity and number of offenses.
 Any Offense Principal's judgment based on severity and number of offenses.